-- Even though our network of providers may change during the year, we must give you uninterrupted access to qualified providers. - We will make a good faith effort to give you at least 30 days' notice so that you have time to select a new provider. - We will help you select a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment, you have the right to ask, and we will work with you to ensure, that the medically necessary treatment you are getting is not interrupted.

-• If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to file a complaint.
+- Even though our network of providers may change during the year, we must give you uninterrupted access to qualified providers. - We will make a good faith effort to give you at least 30 days' notice so that you have time to select a new provider. - We will help you select a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment, you have the right to ask, and we will work with you to ensure, that the medically necessary treatment you are getting is not interrupted. - If we cannot find a qualified network specialist accessible to you, we must arrange an out-of-network specialist to provide your care. - If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to make a complaint.
+Refer to Chapter 9 for information about making an appeal.